strauss/hornet-queen/README.md

 However, this process is unnoticeably fast.
 The exception is the `UUID` type.
 This one is always explicitly (un-)boxed.
-When comparing Hornet Queen's `UUIDSet` with a java `HashSet<UUID>` the former performs faster in most scenarios.
+When comparing Hornet Queen's `UUIDSet` with a Java `HashSet<UUID>` the former performs faster in most scenarios.

 ### The Array implementation